Skip to main content

 When you define a workflow, you can provide a schema.
 OpenWorkflow uses this schema to:

-1. Validate inputs at runtime: When workflow.run() is called, the input is validated immediately.
+1. Validate inputs at runtime: When you start a run (for example, with ow.runWorkflow(workflow.spec, input)), the input is validated immediately.
 If validation fails, an error is thrown before the workflow is enqueued, preventing invalid data from entering your system.

 2. Type Safety: The input parameter in your workflow function is automatically typed based on your schema.